latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Summary

 For normal text structures the auto-tagging heuristics makes reasonable guesses and seldom fails (in this document the misinterpretation of the TOC row).
 However, the quality varies with the complexity of the document structure as we saw when using different documents.
-With respect to mathematics and graphics the reading always fails severily; basically only text characters contained in the formulas or graphics are read, everything else is ignored.
+With respect to mathematics and graphics the reading always fails severely; basically only text characters contained in the formulas or graphics are read, everything else is ignored.
 This makes auto-tagging unsuitable for STEM documents.

 ###  Foxit/NVDA reading PDF tagged by Acrobat Pro auto-tagging (Windows version)